American College of Clinical Pharmacy

 Vitamania: Is More Actually Better?
 Evaluating the Efficacy and Safety of Vitamins in Disease State Management

-• Speaker: Nicole Paolini Albanese, Pharm.D., BCACP, CDE
+• Speaker: Nicole Paolini Albanese, Pharm.D., BCACP, CDCES

 To CAM and Beyond!
 Role of Complementary and Alternative Medicine in Improving Medical Outcomes